HypothesisWorks/hypothesis/docs/database.rst

 File locations
 --------------

+The default storage format is as a fairly opaque directory structure.
+Each test corresponds to a directory, and each example to a file within that directory.
-The default (and currently only) storage format is as rather weirdly unidiomatic JSON saved in an sqlite3 database.
-The standard location for that is .hypothesis/examples.db in your current working directory.
+The standard location for it is .hypothesis/examples in your current working directory.
 You can override this, either by setting either the database\_file property on a settings object (you probably want to specify it on settings.default) or by setting the HYPOTHESIS\_DATABASE\_FILE environment variable.

-Note: There are other files in .hypothesis but everything other than the examples.db will be transparently created on demand.
-You don't need to and probably shouldn't check those into git.
-Adding .hypothesis/eval_source to your .gitignore or equivalent is probably a good idea.
+There is also a legacy sqlite3 based format.
+This is mostly still supported for compatibility reasons, and support will be dropped in some future version of Hypothesis.
+If you use a database file name ending in .db, .sqlite or .sqlite3 that format will be used instead.

 --------------------------------------------
 Upgrading Hypothesis and changing your tests